JayKayNJIT/Mechanistic-Interpretability/README.md

 # Mechanistic-Interpretability
-Mech Interp or Explainable AI(XAI) tools and/or resources which have active community(last commit/post &lt; 6 months)
+Mech.
+Interp. or Explainable AI(XAI) tools and/or resources which have active community(last commit/post &lt; 6 months)
 <br>
 <br>
 <br>#################################################----------------------------------------Coding libraries